mastergray/yngwie-js/README.md

 <a id="yngwieTransform" />

-## Yngwie.transform (YngwieTransform)
+## Yngwie.Transform (YngwieTransform)
-Method for transforming a STRING of HTML or a DOM [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) into an instance of YngwieElement.
+Defines transformations between instances of STRING, NODE, and yngwieElement

 <a id="yngwieError" />